schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 # Implementation status

-As of the release of the first version of this draft, Apple OSX and IOS have been confirmed to support the use of 240.0.0.0/4 as unicast, globally reachable address space.
+As of the release of the first version of this draft, Apple OSX and Apple IOS have been confirmed to support the use of 240.0.0.0/4 as unicast, globally reachable address space.
 Sun Solaris, Linux, Android, and FreeBSD all treat it as such.
-Four out of the top 5 open source IoT stacks, also treat 240/4 as unicast, with a 3 line patch awaiting submission.
+Four out of the top 5 open source IoT stacks, also treat 240/4 as unicast, with a 3 line patch awaiting submission for the last.
+The Babel routing protocol fully supports 240/4, and patches have been submitted to the BGP/OSPF/ISIS/etc capable routing daemon projects, "Bird", and "FRR".

-No plans have been announced for modifications to any version of Microsoft Windows, in part because of uncertainty over how to perform 6-to-4 tunneling in the absence of a definitive statement on whether 240.0.0.0/4 is "public" or "private" space.
+No plans have been announced for modifications to any version of Microsoft Windows, however Windows developers are aware of the work and are considering it for a future version.

 ## Implementation guidelines

-### Enable Reverse DNS
+### Allow configuration via ifconfig and

+Patches were accepted into Linux 4.20 and backported into openwrt to allow for the assignment of

 ### Repair IN_MULTICAST check

 ### Remove 240/4 from Martian Addresses and bogon lists

 [@!RFC2827] recommends that ISPs police their customers' traffic by dropping traffic entering their networks that is coming from a source address not legitimately in use by the customer network.
 The filtering includes but is in no way limited to the traffic whose source address is a so-called "Martian Address" - an address that is reserved [3], including any address within 0.0.0.0/8, 10.0.0.0/8, 127.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16, 224.0.0.0/4, or 240.0.0.0/4.

 This memo removes 240.0.0.0/4 from the martian address spaces, keeping only 255.255.255.255/32.
+Bogon lists that currently conflate 224/3 MUST be altered to suit.

 Firewalls [@!CBR03], packet filters, and intrusion detection systems, MUST be upgraded to be capable of monitoring and managing these addresses.

 Routing protocols MUST treat these as unicast, globally routable addresses.

+### Enable Reverse DNS for 255.0.0.0/8

+Common deployments of the bind routing daemon (e.g. debian) map reverse DNS for 255. to a local empty domain and do not forward requests for that to in-addr.arpa.
+The daemon itself does not have such a limit, with modern versions correctly intercepting 255.255.255.255 only.

 # Related Work

-The last attempts at making more ipv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER88], or routable, but private, rfc1918 style address space [IFORGET].
-Neither proposal gained traction in the IETF.
+The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER88], or routable, but private, rfc1918 style address space [I.D.HUSTON].
+Neither proposal gained traction in the IETF, however the first was almost universally adopted in the field.

 # IANA Considerations